Tax FAQs: Get the Answers To Common Questions

 A light bulb showing that TaxSlayer has all your tax questions answered.

-The information in this article is up to date through tax year 2022 (taxes filed 2023).
+The information in this article is up to date through tax year 2024 (taxes filed in 2025).

 If you’re like most taxpayers, you probably have some questions.
-To help you out, we’ve answered some commonly asked tax questions.
-TaxSlayer is committed to helping you file fearlessly and always guarantees your maximum refund and 100% accuracy.
+We want to help you!
+TaxSlayer is always committed to helping you file fearlessly.
+We also help you get your guaranteed maximum refund and stand behind 100% accuracy guaranteed.

 What is a federal tax return?

 A federal tax return is a form (or forms, depending on your financial circumstances) you send to the IRS to report your yearly income and how much you paid in taxes.
-Your filing status and gross income determine if you need to file a federal tax return.
+It is typically Form 1040.
+Your filing status and adjusted gross income determine if you need to file a federal tax return

 What tax form should I use?